kushal-10/inventory-dynamics/docs/get_started/get_started.rst

 Plotting and Order Calculation
 ------------------------------------------

-After completed training, we can inspect how the controller performs in the specified sourcing environment by plotting the inventory and order history of certain periods.
+After completed training, we can inspect how the controller performs in the specified sourcing environment by plotting the inventory and order evolution.

 .. code-block:: python